Best KPIs for the equipment rental industry

 TopBlogImage

-As the equipment rental industry continues to grow through, so do its challenges and opportunities.
-The most critical step in setting your company up for success to ride the wave of industry growth is to more precisely monitor and measure the metrics that matter most to your business.
+As the equipment rental industry continues to grow, so do its challenges and opportunities.
+The most critical step in setting your company up for success to ride the wave of industry growth is to precisely monitor and measure the metrics that matter most to your business.

-Tracking the right KPIs will help every department of the organization streamline processes and reveal the insight needed to operate profitably.
+Tracking the right key performance indicators (KPIs) will help every department of the organization streamline processes and reveal the insight needed to operate profitably.
 It will improve the customer experience and offer transparency, flexibility, and freedom from complexity that has plagued the industry in the past.

 Financial Utilization: Annualized rental revenue/total acquisition cost

 Benchmarking the Financial Utilization percentage helps compare the pieces of equipment that are making the most money for your company.
-Potentially, this number will help you determine what new pieces you should be adding to the fleet and whether those pieces should be new or used.
-The potentially significant variances of acquisition cost between new and used equipment will highly affect the Financial Utilization percent .
+This number could potentially help you determine what new pieces you should add to the fleet and whether those pieces should be new or used.
+However, it's important to note that significant variances in acquisition cost between new and used equipment will highly affect Financial Utilization.

 Time Utilization: Days rented/days available